Table of Contents[Hide][Show]

 9. Helps with Diets Since It’s Filled with Micronutrients

-A 100-gram guava only has 68 calories with 14.3 grams of carbohydrates, 2.6 grams of protein, 228.3 mg of vitamin C, 5.2 mg of lycopene, 5.4 grams of dietary fiber, and other trace minerals.
-(2) This means consuming one will help you fill the micronutrients your body needs and still enjoy a delicious snack without compromising your diet.
+The nutrition facts of a 100-gram guava say it’s very low-calorie but high in nutrients.
+It only has 68 calories with 14.3 grams of carbohydrates, 2.6 grams of protein, 228.3 mg of vitamin C, 5.2 mg of lycopene, 5.4 grams of dietary fiber, and other trace minerals.
+This means consuming one will help you fill the micronutrients your body needs and still enjoy a delicious snack without compromising your diet.

 If you’re on a ketogenic diet to either lose weight or become healthier, drinking guava tea can assist you in your goal of getting rid of sugar from the body.